iZeaoGamer/Zector/major.md

 - Added hasStarted() check to ensure the sell booster cooldown still continues even upon every server restart.
 - Added a notification to let the player on the server know once they're able to use their next sell booster again.
 - Fixed timer display upon Sell Booster receive.
+- Fixed Inventory from not being sold properly if you toggle on AutoSell inventory feature in /autosell.
+- Nerfed some CE's down to prevent anymore super OP items, and tools.
+- Fixed some minor dupes relating to Items not going directly to your inventory.
+- PvPMine has been slightly changed, thanks to @ItsYTWolfie for the help!
+- PvP is now enabled in the PvPMine, not just some parts.
+Tested by me and @ItsYTWolfie.
+- Removed ScoreBoard because for some reason, it caused server lag issues.
+We may add this back soon, we're not sure yet.
+- Nerfed the rankup prices!
+It's now possible to rankup to places.
+- A lot more things are now sellable. ;D
+- Charity enchantment now broadcasts every 60 seconds per mine / break.
+This is to prevent spam.
+(Thanks to @ItsYTWolfie again for that suggestion)
+- Charity enchantment now detects the total amount of tokens given to the player after the every 60 seconds cooldown.
+This also includes charity giving the total amount of tokens to the online players after the 60 seconds cooldown is over, instead of giving the online players tokens instantly.
+- Fixed drops not going straight into your inventory if the inventory feature is disabled in /autosell.